PLACES TO VISIT IN DAMBULLA CAVE TEMPLE

 - WHY VISIT DAMBULLA ROCK CAVE TEMPLE WITH SEERENDIPITY

-Located on a Cliffside, the temple dominated a beautiful panoramic view of the nearby lowland countryside.
-The Visitors to the temple can witness rolling hills, lakes, patches of forests and huge rice paddies from the temple.
+Located on a cliffside, the temple dominates a beautiful panoramic view of the nearby lowland countryside.
+Visitors to the temple can witness rolling hills, lakes, patches of forests, and huge rice paddies from the temple.

-Many thousands of travellers are drawn to the sacred cave temple every day and most of them are foreign travellers.
-There are many reasons why the Dambulla cave temple is so popular among travellers: The ancient cave temple is world-renowned and a UNESCO world heritage site; The temple features exemplary architecture (similar to Sagrada Família); There is no better place to enjoy ancient temple paintings in Sri Lanka, 90 per cent of the inner wall and the ceiling of the cave temple is covered with many thousands of years ancient paintings; It is closely associated with one of the greatest Kings of Sri Lanka, Walagambahu; the cave temple is associated with an important incident (like St Paul’s Cathedral and the royal wedding), which took place in 1st century BC.
-This ancient temple is tucked away from the hustle and bustle of the city and the cave temple is an ideal hideout to find your inner peace.
+Many thousands of travellers are drawn to the sacred cave temple every day, and most of them are foreign travellers.
+There are many reasons why the Dambulla Cave Temple is so popular among travellers: The ancient cave temple is world-renowned and a UNESCO World Heritage Site.
+The temple features exemplary architecture (similar to Sagrada Família); there is no better place to enjoy ancient temple paintings in Sri Lanka; 90 percent of the inner wall and the ceiling of the cave temple are covered with many thousands of years of ancient paintings; it is closely associated with one of the greatest kings of Sri Lanka, Walagambahu; the cave temple is associated with an important incident (like St. Paul’s Cathedral and the royal wedding), which took place in the 1st century BC.
+This ancient temple is tucked away from the hustle and bustle of the city, and the cave temple is an ideal hideout to find your inner peace.

-Dambulla golden temple is one of the most important historical monuments and it is one of the best-preserved archaeological sites on the island.
+Dambulla Golden Temple is one of the most important historical monuments, and it is one of the best-preserved archaeological sites on the island.
 If you wish to see a typical Buddhist temple in Sri Lanka, this would be a great opportunity for you.
-Dambulla cave temple is included in most Sri Lanka holiday packages along with Sigiriya rock fortress, Polonnaruwa ancient city.
-Visiting Dambulla golden temple on a day trip from Colombo is also possible and many local tour operators such as Serendipity offers one day Sri Lanka tour to Sigiriya and Dambulla.
-You can also book Dambulla, Sigiriya and Polonnaruwa one-day tour, however, it is available from Kandy.
+Dambulla Cave Temple is included in most Sri Lanka holiday packages, along with Sigiriya Rock Fortress and Polonnaruwa Ancient City.
+Visiting Dambulla Golden Temple on a day trip from Colombo is also possible, and many local tour operators, such as Serendipity, offer one-day Sri Lanka tours to Sigiriya and Dambulla.
+You can also book a Dambulla, Sigiriya, and Polonnaruwa one-day tour; however, it is available from Kandy.

 PLACES TO VISIT IN DAMBULLA CAVE TEMPLE

-Dambulla cave temple also known as Dambulla golden cave temple is one of the most precious ancient sites on the island of Sri Lanka (about Sri Lanka).
-This ancient temple harbours a large number of murals and sculptures that originated many thousands of years ago.
-Today Dambulla Cave temple is an important world heritage site located within the cultural triangle of Sri Lanka and included in most Sri Lanka tour itineraries.
+Dambulla Cave Temple, also known as Dambulla Golden Cave Temple, is one of the most precious ancient sites on the island of Sri Lanka (about Sri Lanka).
+This ancient temple houses a large number of murals and sculptures that originated many thousands of years ago.
+Today, Dambulla Cave Temple is an important world heritage site located within the cultural triangle of Sri Lanka and included in most Sri Lanka tour itineraries.

 WHERE IS DAMBULLA CAVE TEMPLE?

-The temple is fully integrated with the giant rock, therefore that the roofs, walls and floors are practically from the stone.
-This cave temple is located in the city of Dambulla in the central province of Sri Lanka.
+The temple is fully integrated with the giant rock; therefore, the roofs, walls, and floors are practically made of stone.
+This cave temple is located in the city of Dambulla, in the central province of Sri Lanka.
 It is one of the world heritage sites in the country.
-Even though it takes a lot of time to reach the temple from the destinations on the west and east coast, where the most tourist resorts are located, it is worth making a visit to the temple, due to the historical and artistic value of the temple.
+Even though it takes a lot of time to reach the temple from the destinations on the west and east coasts, where the most tourist resorts are located, it is worth making a visit to the temple due to the historical and artistic value of the temple.

-This temple is occupying five natural caves on a giant rock near Dambulla city, rocky outcrop of the caves is surrounded by a large number of lakes, mountains, valleys, farmlands and patches of forests.
-It was an ideal location for a peaceful Buddhist hermitage, indeed it had been a Buddhist hermitage in the past.
+This temple occupies five natural caves on a giant rock near Dambulla city.
+A sizable number of lakes, mountains, valleys, farmlands, and swaths of forest surround the rocky outcrop where the caves are located.
+It was an ideal location for a peaceful Buddhist hermitage; indeed, it had been a Buddhist hermitage in the past.

 SRI LANKA TEMPLE DRESS CODE

-Dambulla cave temple is comprised of 5 caves and is located in the city of Dambulla, Sri Lanka.
-This cave temple dates back to the Anuradhapura period, Circa 1st century BC.
-Dambulla cave temple is one of the most visited historical attractions on the island and includes almost every Sri Lanka trip that includes the cultural triangle of Sri Lanka.
+Dambulla Cave Temple is comprised of five caves and is located in the city of Dambulla, Sri Lanka.
+This cave temple dates back to the Anuradhapura period, circa 1st century BC.
+Dambulla Cave Temple is one of the most visited historical attractions on the island and includes almost every Sri Lanka trip that includes the cultural triangle of Sri Lanka.

 WHAT DO I SEE IN THE DAMBULLA ROCK CAVE TEMPLE?

 It has a great collection of Buddha statues representing Theravada Buddhist traditions.
-Dambulla cave temple showcases some of the masterpieces of religious paintings and sculptures in Sri Lanka.
-Dambulla cave temple is located near Sigiriya rock fortress, another masterpiece of ancient engineers and a UNESCO world heritage site.
-Dambulla cave temple is an important archaeological site of the cultural triangle of Sri Lanka; therefore it is explored by the visitors in conjunction with other important places in the cultural triangle such as Anuradhapura, Polonnaruwa, and Sigiriya.
+Dambulla Cave Temple showcases some of the masterpieces of religious paintings and sculptures in Sri Lanka.
+Dambulla Cave Temple is located near Sigiriya Rock Fortress, another masterpiece of ancient engineers and a UNESCOWorldd Heritage site.
+Dambulla Cave Temple is an important archaeological site of the cultural triangle of Sri Lanka; therefore, it is explored by visitors in conjunction with other important places in the cultural triangle such as Anuradhapura, Polonnaruwa, and Sigiriya.

 The image of houses built into the rock is decorated with beautiful religious paintings.
 These paintings show a lot of similarities to the ancient paintings in Ajanta caves.
-The caves here are arranged like most Buddhist image houses, but they show a lot more charm and serenity and the upper part of the rock also keeps the hot sun rays away from the caves and moderated the temperature inside.
-Despite the fact that the temple is located in a surrounding with high humidity, the humidity remains at a very high level within caves most of the time.
-It has created some negative impact on the ancient wall paintings and some of them are already partly destroyed.
+The caves here are arranged like most Buddhist image houses, but they show a lot more charm and serenity, and the upper part of the rock also keeps the hot sun rays away from the caves and moderates the temperature inside.
+Despite the fact that the temple is located in a region with high humidity, the humidity remains at a very high level within caves most of the time.
+It has had some negative impact on the ancient wall paintings, and some of them are already partly destroyed.

-The unique formation of the rock has created a gap with sizeable space in which the image houses were built.
-Even though the rock is located in the dry zone of Sri Lanka, the oppressive heat is not felt here, due to the constant wind.
-The opening of the rock is facing the western direction and the wind blows directly into the caves, removing the warm air trapped in the caves.
+The unique formation of the rock has created a gap with a sizeable space in which the image houses were built.
+Even though the rock is located in the dry zone of Sri Lanka, the oppressive heat is not felt here due to the constant wind.
+The opening of the rock is facing the western direction, and the wind blows directly into the caves, removing the warm air trapped in the caves.

-There is a spacious open passage in front of the caves allowing visitors to move freely at the site.
+There is a spacious open passage in front of the caves, allowing visitors to move freely at the site.
 This archaeological site is comprised of five caves.
-There are about 150 statues here representing Buddha, Gods, and a king from the Kandyan era.
-The view from the caves commands awe-inspiring scenery over the surrounding paddy fields and reservoirs of dry zone.
-Therefore the temple not only allows the visitors to see some of the ancient religious paintings and statues of Sri Lanka but also discover the natural beauty of the dry zone.
+There are about 150 statues here representing Buddha, gods, and a king from the Kandyan era.
+The view from the caves commands awe-inspiring scenery over the surrounding paddy fields and reservoirs in the dry zone.
+Therefore, the temple not only allows visitors to see some of the ancient religious paintings and statues of Sri Lanka but also discover the natural beauty of the dry zone.

 DAMBULLA ROCK CLIMB FROM A9 ROAD

-The temple is accessible on 2 major highways of Sri Lanka, A9 main road and Dambulla-Colombo main road.
-The visitors who drive to the cave temple of Dambulla from Kandy should use the A9 road to access the temple.
-Travellers coming from Colombo can use the Dambulla-Colombo main road access to quickly reach the cave temple.
+The temple is accessible on two major highways in Sri Lanka: the A9 main road and the Dambulla-Colombo main road.
+Visitors who drive to the cave temple of Dambulla from Kandy should use the A9 road to access the temple.
+Travellers coming from Colombo can use the Dambulla-Colombo main road to quickly reach the cave temple.

 DAMBULLA ROCK CLIMB FOOTPATH

-The travellers, who wish to see the ancient temple need to climb up a rock, which is about 200 meters from the surrounding area.
-The temple is located in a rocky outcrop of the dry zone of the country.
-A giant rock cave house the statues and paintings of the temple of Dambulla.
+The travellers who wish to see the ancient temple need to climb up a rock, which is about 200 metres from the surrounding area.
+The temple is located on a rocky outcrop in the dry zone of the country.
+A giant rock cave houses the statues and paintings of the temple of Dambulla.
 There are several spacious caves about halfway up on the rock.
 These natural caves were inhabited by Buddhist monks in the early days of the Sinhalese civilization.
-Later the temple was established by King Walagambahu in the 1st century BC.
+Later, the temple was established by King Walagambahu in the 1st century BC.

 DAMBULLA ROCK CLIMB FROM COLOMBO-DAMBULLA MAIN ROAD

 The rock climb on this route is very easy and faster due to the well-built stairs.
-And the number of stairs to climb is about half compared to the number of stairs found on the other route.
-The steps are broad and wide even though they may be a bit high.
-There are about 250 steps on this side of the climb and takes about twenty minutes to reach the end temple.
-The entrance of the temple is located after the second part of the climbing and one can have a magnificent view over the surrounding vegetation from the main door.
+And the number of stairs to climb is about half as many as the number of stairs found on the other route.
+The steps are broad and wide, even though they may be a bit high.
+There are about 250 steps on this side of the climb, and it takes about twenty minutes to reach the end of the temple.
+The entrance of the temple is located after the second part of the climb, and one can have a magnificent view over the surrounding vegetation from the main door.

 BREATHTAKING SCENERY FROM DAMBULLA CAVE TEMPLE

-There is a number of rice field and tanks around Dambulla rock.
-Dambulla rock is located in the dry zone of Sri Lanka and the area is grown with dry zone evergreen vegetation.
-Beautiful isolated hills also can be seen from the summit of the Dambulla rock.
-One can see the Sigiriya rock from the distance if the weather is clear.
-One reaches the inscription of King Nissankamalla from Polonnaruwa at about halfway up on the climbing after the platform.
+There are a number of rice fields and tanks around Dambulla rock.
+Dambulla Rock is located in the dry zone of Sri Lanka, and the area is covered with dry zone evergreen vegetation.
+Beautiful, isolated hills can also be seen from the summit of the Dambulla rock.
+One can see the Sigiriya rock from a distance if the weather is clear.
+One reaches the inscription of King Nissankamalla from Polonnaruwa at about halfway up the climb after the platform.

-Dambulla rock climb ends up in an open flat area on the rock and the entrance to the Dambulla cave temple follows.
+The Dambulla rock climb ends up in an open, flat area on the rock, and the entrance to the Dambulla cave temple follows.
 The giant doors of the temple stay open during visiting hours.
 Just after entering the temple premises, one can see the Bo tree and the caves that are lined up towards the left-hand side.

 IMPORTANT PARTS OF DAMBULLA CAVE TEMPLE